Women's Football Awards: History

 The Women's Football Awards was announced in 2022 and was promoted as the first major awards event solely for women's football.
 Awards are presented in various categories relating to success in the game and in supporting its growth.
 While celebrating achievements globally, the focus of the awards is domestic women's football in the United Kingdom (and, generally, England).
 Ahead of the second edition, co-host Eni Aluko described the awards as "Britain and Europe's biggest award event for women's football".
 According to the Women's Football Awards website, the International Player of the Year award is for the best player on the world stage; they are still nominated by club.

 Nominations are made by the public, with winners decided by a combination of public and jury votes.

 Per Beth Mead, who supported the awards, they intend to "shine a light on the success in the game and the people, brands and organisations which support its growth".
 As of 2024, the awards are run in association with TikTok and Metro.

+Winners and nominees

 2023

 The ceremony for the inaugural edition was held at the Nobu Hotel in London on 25 May 2023, hosted by former footballers and pundits Eni Aluko and Jamie Carragher.
 The major sponsor was Shein, which supported grassroots nominees to attend the ceremony.
 Entertainment was provided by Heather Small and Fleur East.
 In 2023, the awards were run in association with Mail Sport and Metro.